portfolio-performance/portfolio-help/docs/en/reference/help/preferences.md

     You need to search in the subfolder: `.metadata\.plugins\name.abuchen.portfolio.ui`.

     The location of your settings file is critical when transferring your portfolio to another computer.
-If the settings file is stored adjacent to the portfolio, the process is simplified; you only need to copy both files to the new location.
-However, if the settings file is stored within the workspace folder, it will not be automatically regenerated when installing the PP application on the new computer.
+If the settings file is stored adjacent to the source portfolio file, the process is simplified; you only need to copy both files to the new location.
+However, if the setting files is stored within the workspace folder, it will not be automatically regenerated when installing the PP application on the new computer.
 In this case, you must manually copy the file from the old computer and paste it into the corresponding location on the new computer to ensure proper configuration.

 - `Enable experimental features`: This feature is only intended for developers or "bold" users who wish to test out new experimental features, such as a new file format